 - Applicants will be required to show evidence of GCSE Grade C (or Grade 4) (or equivalent) in Maths.

-- Applicants with other degrees and subjects, with relevant work experience, will be considered on an individual basis, and may be interviewed either in person or by telephone.
+- Applicants with other degrees and subjects, with relevant work experience, will be considered on an individual basis.

 Entry criteria are subject to review and change each academic year.